-Project Sanguine has not yet been approved by the De-partment of Defense, nor by the Congress, although both have approved the research, It is still in a research stage, and the Department of Defense says there will be no final decision at that level until 1976 on whether the system will be installed in the USA.
+Project Sanguine has not yet been approved by the Department of Defense, nor by the Congress, although both have approved the research.
+It companies under the law which is still in a research stage, and the Department of Defense says there will be no final decision at that level until 1976 on whether the system will be installed in the USA.

 According to Navy scientists, confirmed by the Secretary of the Navy, the capability of the technique to communicate with submerged submarines has already been tested and proven.
-It is a significant breakthrough in the art of communication, is projected as a nuclear deterrent, and in case of war could be invaluable.
+It is a significant breakthrough in the art of communication, is projected as a nuclear deterrent, and in case of war could be

 As of today, the Navy can in seconds inform our submarines at sea of the exact location of a suspicious submarine or plane.
 But only if the receiving sub is surfaced and its antenna is exposed.

-The newly discovered system would enable such messages and others to be transmitted from the continental U.S. to our submerged submarines -- while under water -- any where in the world!
-Many details of Sanguine are classi-fied.
-You can be sure the Soviets would give their eye teeth to know the secrets and be able to keep pace with our astounding technological know-how in this area.
+The newly discovered system would enable such messages and others to be transmitted from the continental U.S. to our submerged submarines--while under water--anywhere in the world!
+Many details of Sanguine are classified.
+You can be sure the Soviets would give their eye teeth to know the secrets and be able to keep pace with our astounding technological knowhow in this area.

 Need a gift?
 Brown Furniture is expanding its gift dept. New items every day.
 Select yours now.
 Free gift wrapping.
-28-tfc since Ex's are home everyone!